It's never too early to start thinking ahead.

 The same goes for the rest of the icons up there.
 They offer useful information, but plenty of other ways to get that information are available.
-Expand what was started with the System UI tuner, then maybe make it a little more visible so people know it's there.
+System UI tuner is good for the people who can use it or find it.
+Make it a little friendlier when it comes to the language it uses, then pull it out of where it's buried so people know it's there.

 No, not like Apple's, but with the same goals — get companies excited to make things that work with Android.

 Make it free.
 Publish papers and guidelines that help anyone wanting to participate.
-Encourage and incentivize partners to participate.
-Showcase great products at Google Play.
-This would make it easier for people to recognize products built to work best with Android, and reward companies that do so.
+Encourage and incentivize partners to build great products.
+Showcase those great products on the Google Store.
+This will make it easier for people to recognize products built to work best with Android, and reward companies that do so.
 Everyone wins.

 Curated sections of Google Play for more things would be awesome

 Let everyone download all the things, but also give people a place to look for specific apps.
 Expand from sections like Android Wear apps or apps for kids into apps that are great for some of the most popular models.
 People know where to look in the Galaxy App Store to find what works great with an S Pen.
 They should be able to do the same in Google Play, right from the Play Store app.
 I would download every app from a section titled "Games that use Google's backup service so you don't lose your progress and IAPs."

 You're the king of search, so you know the current system based on keywords is broken.
 Fix it.